NuriddinovMA/Charm/README.md

 ```

 ### The SVs description
-To simulate SVs, Charm requires the file with description of rearrangement.
+To simulate SVs, Charm requires the file with a description of rearrangement.
+It shows which fragments of reference chromosomes compose the rearranged chromosome and their order.

 ![grafical example](https://github.com/NuriddinovMA/Charm/blob/main/description.png)